 CORRECTION: In the video I state that the

 intcommand is initialize.
 It is not.
 This command initializes an integer variable.

-Everything you need for this project, with Amazon links, is listed below:
+All equipment for this project, with Amazon links, is listed below:

 1 - Elegoo MEGA 2560: The MEGA is overkill but is the device I recommend for students.
 The additional digital I/O ports provide the option to create more complex projects.